 Since 2017, more than 42,000 oil and gas properties have changed hands, according to state data, including thousands of pits, with unlikely names such as Merlot and Oink Oink, pipelines, waste storage wells and gas compressors and plants.

 For the most part the transfers have been driven by large-scale changes in corporate strategies, mergers and bankruptcy sales.
-This includes a major consolidation of West Slope operations now controlled by Terra and two other private-equity backed companies.
+This includes a major consolidation of Western Slope operations now controlled by Terra and two other private-equity backed companies.

 A prime focus of state regulators, however, is the transfer of inactive and low-producing wells.
 Of the nearly 52,000 wells in Colorado 9,586 produced no oil or gas in 2020 and another 10,763 yielded less than the equivalent of 2 barrels of oil a day, or BOE – a level at which regulators and industry experts say a well becomes uneconomical to operate.

 Another 5,581 produced less than 5 BOE a day, a level at which state regulators have identified as potentially needing further review and financial assurance.

 It is the fate of these 25,930 wells, especially when they are transferred from company to company, that concerns the regulators, environmental organizations and community groups.

 If they fall into the wrong hands – fly-by-night operators, under-capitalized companies – they risk ending up abandoned and orphaned, leaving the state on the hook for plugging and cleanup.

 “The concern is marginal properties going to marginal operators,” said Andrew Forkes-Gudmundson, deputy director of the League of Oil and Gas Impacted Coloradans, or LOGIC, a community organizing group.
 “The risk is that with a marginal operator with a portfolio filled with low-producing marginal assets there is less cash to pay for plugging and abandonment.”

 COGCC overhauls its financial assurance rules